wangyibo0308/mpfuzz-2/readme.md

 As the foundational environment for our artifact’s execution, Python version 3.9 or later must be installed.
 Additionally, a few Python libraries are essential to its operation include web3, numpy, pandas, and graphviz.

-1. After downloading all the files in the figshare project https://doi.org/10.6084/m9.figshare.26068909.v5, unzip the key_new.zip, keep the unzipped folder with the same name as ./key_new/
+1. After downloading all the files in the current repository, unzip the key_new.zip, keep the unzipped folder with the same name as ./key_new/

 2. unzip the go-ethereum-1.10.11.zip, keep the unzipped folder with the same name as ./go-ethereum-1.10.11/